Guarantor Loans: What To consider

 The time you’ll have to repay a guarantor loan will hinge on the lender you select, and the terms of the loan agreement which you sign.

-The timelines on repaying this type of loan are variable, ranging from a year to seven years, or even longer in certain cases.
+The timelines for repaying this type of loan are variable, ranging from a year to seven years or even longer in certain cases.

 You and your selected guarantor will need to agree on the repayment term from the offset of the loan.
 The repayment schedule will be fixed, then outlined in your agreement with the lender.